autobump/autobump/index.md

 of the new version if they are available on GitHub.
 If the build pipeline in your repository succeeds, you may merge the new pull request with the click of a button in Bitbucket.
-The flow is visualised in figure XXX below.
+The flow is visualised in the figure below.

 ![](./media/image1.png)

->	Figure XXX.
+>	Figure 1.
 Flow of Autobump

 ### Support ###